Fraud Defense in Los Angeles

 - Alibi: Providing evidence that the defendant was not present or involved in the fraudulent activity at the time it occurred.

-If you are facing criminal charges, it is important to involve a knowledgeable lawyer to discuss the possible penalties you can be in danger of receiving.
-If you are facing fraud charges, it is vital that you speak with a lawyer from our firm who has formidable negotiation skills and is prepared to strive for the best outcome of the situation.
+If you are facing criminal charges, it is important to involve a knowledgeable attorney to discuss the possible penalties you might face.
+If you are facing fraud charges, it is vital that you speak with a lawyer from our firm who has formidable negotiation skills and is prepared to strive for the best outcome of the case.

-Contact one of our Los Angeles fraud defense lawyers from Stephen G. Rodriguez & Partners today for further assistance.
+Contact one of our Los Angeles fraud defense attorneys from Stephen G. Rodriguez & Partners today at (213) 481-6811 for further assistance.

 Client Reviews